In this article, we are exploring 5 filament tips and tricks that may come handy for you when working on this admin panel.

 Read More From Us:

-- How to add custom action button on page filters?
+- How to add Tabs on custom filament page?

 Redirect users from custom action